Governing Law

 Covered Products Scope

 Consumer-facing packaging of all material types and paper products.
 Scope largely mirrors other CAA-administered states.
-De minimis threshold: <$5M global revenue (effective Jan 1, 2031).
+De minimis: any ONE of three prongs qualifies (RCW 70A.208.020(16)) - under 1 ton of covered materials, OR under $5M global gross revenue excluding on-premises alcohol sales, OR an agricultural employer with under $5M in Washington revenue from own-brand agricultural commodities.
 Covered materials list to be finalized during PRO program plan development (due Oct 2028).

 Exemptions and Exclusions